 That flexibility is important when you’re expected to work fast in the back of a truck or other vehicle moving through rough terrain.

-By adding capability to the existing EWPMT software baseline, Raven Claw ensures that Capability Drops 3 and 4 have the latest and greatest software.
-Like Raven Claw, user feedback will be part of future capability drops.
+By adding capability to the existing EWPMT software baseline, Raven Claw ensures that Capability Drops 3 and 4 have the latest software.
+As it was in Raven Claw, user feedback will inform future capability drops.